ZERO WASTE VN

 Grassroots alliance.
 We are a group of concerned citizens from a wide variety of organisations with the goal of making Vietnam a more sustainable country.
 The VZWA is comprised of a blend of private companies, governmental organisations, non-profit groups, NGOs, universities and International advisors.

-MISSION | VISION |
+MISSION VISION

 We envision an Vietnamese population educated about and moving towards achieving zero waste within the next 10 years.
-We will strive to achieve zero waste drawing from international standards |
+We will strive to achieve zero waste drawing from international standards

-We strive to bring together organizations to move Vietnamese communities toward achieving zero waste status in Vietnam.
-We bring the methods and ideas of zero waste best practices to Vietnam and attempt to adapt them for the most effective implementation within the Vietnamese context. |
+We bring the methods and ideas of zero waste best practices to Vietnam and attempt to adapt them for the most effective implementation within the Vietnamese context.

 DONATE